simongoricar/FRI-IOI_LPP-bus-visualization/README.md

 - In `visualization`: run `yarn install`
 - In `visualization`: run `yarn build` (or `yarn dev` if you want to develop with hot reloading).

-**If you built the project properly, you'll find the required files inside the `visualization/dist` directory.
-You're done!**
+**If you built the project properly, you'll find all the required files inside the `visualization/dist` directory.
+You're done; you need to serve only these files.**